When asking for the reality of Plato's Atlantis, questions and suspicions arise:

 The meaning of Atlantis is purely historical.
 Any religious or ideological meaning of Atlantis has to be denied.
 Thorwald C. Franke is no member of any political party, religious community, or ideological group.
 Rational philosophy leads the indiviudal to individual thoughts beyond traditional religions or materialistic and atheistic ideologies.

-From 2013 to 2016, Thorwald C. Franke supported the political party "Alternative für Deutschland" (AfD), for a while also as a member.
-This party had been founded in 2013 by Prof. Bernd Lucke as a democratic party in order to protest against a wrong economic and monetary policy in the European Union.
+From 2013 to 2016, Thorwald C. Franke supported the political party "Alternative für Deutschland" (AfD), for a part of that time also as a member.
+This party had been founded in 2013 by Prof. Bernd Lucke as a democratic party in order to protest against wrong economic and monetary policies in the European Union.
 After the party's member base pushed the party more and more towards the far right, more and more members with democratic views left the party.
-The AfD of today is a completely different party than the AfD in its beginnings.
+So did Thorwald C. Franke.
+The AfD of later years is a completely different party than the AfD in its beginnings.

 An attribution of any special meaning to the ethnic affiliation of the Atlanteans has to be denied.
 It is also not valid to interpret Atlantis as the place of origin of a "race".
 It applies Charles Darwin's theory of evolution.
 According to the Out-of-Africa theory, the place of origin of humanity is Africa.
 Also the idea of the descent of an "Aryan race" from the "North", or e.g. from the Himalaya mountains, has to be denied.